top of page

 How Expats and Digital Nomads Should Use a Tracking App

 Track every country, not just the ones you think matter.
 A weekend trip to a neighboring country still counts toward your day total there.
 Over the course of a year, casual trips can add up faster than you expect.
+A long weekend in France from your base in Spain, three days in Switzerland for a client meeting, a week in Italy on holiday — these all accumulate, and any of them can push you over a tie-factor threshold or interfere with FEIE qualification.
 Automatic GPS tracking ensures nothing slips through the cracks.

 Monitor treaty tie-breaker factors alongside day counts.
 If you are at risk of dual residency, your day-count data feeds directly into the habitual abode analysis under most tax treaties.
 Having precise records of where you spent the majority of your time strengthens your position in any tie-breaker dispute.